 Students not qualifying for honors distinction will wear a black tassel.
 However, if the student's grade point average at the end of the academic year meets the honors criteria as noted above, the honors distinction will be recorded and displayed on the official transcript and diploma.

-Various departments also have an individual honors programs.
+Various departments also have individual honors programs.
 The individual departments may distribute cords or tassels to wear during the Commencement ceremony as well.
 Students may inquire with department chairs or advisors to verify if there is a specific honors distinction for a major/program.

 The Kente stole is a rich, multicolored, hand-woven style of cloth that originated in Ghana, West Africa, and is revered throughout the Africana World.
 It is traditionally worn during important national ceremonies.